VideoOrion: Tokenizing Object Dynamics in Videos: Conclusion

 \section{Conclusion}

-We propose VideoOrion in this paper, a novel Video-LLM framework, which employs a Video-Centric Branch and an Object-Centric Branch for video content tokenization.
-Particularly, the Object-Centric Branch extracts object tokens through a detect-segment-track pipeline, with the knowledge from expert vision models, providing more semantically meaningful tokens regarding object dynamics to the LLM backbone.
-Our experimental results across multiple benchmarks demonstrate the capability of VideoOrion for both general video understanding and video-based referring.
-Meanwhile, we believe the proposed framwork may also be applied to other Video-Centric Branches to introduce referring abilities and understanding for finer details.
+We propose \textit{VideoOrion}, a novel Video-LLM, with explicit disentangled representation for object dynamics in the video. \textit{VideoOrion} has a Video-Centric Branch and an Object-Centric Branch, through a detect-segment-track pipeline with an Object Projector to extract and aggregate the object tokens.
+Empirical results across multiple benchmarks demonstrate the capability of \textit{VideoOrion} for improved general video understanding and the inherent ability of referring tasks in videos.